Capital Punishment (Big Pun album): Release

+The album was released on April 28, 1998.
+It was a commercial success, peaking at No. 5 on the Billboard 200 and topping the R&B/Hip Hop Albums charts.
+The album would be certified Gold in Canada and Platinum in the United States, becoming the first solo album by a Latin rapper to go Platinum.

 Clean version

 A clean version of the album was released.
 It has 22 tracks, with both skits, "Taster’s Choice" and "Pakinamac Pt.
 I", removed (due to sexual content and violence), and the skits "Pakinamac Pt.
 II" and "Uncensored" retitled as "Pakinamac" and "Censored".